-Christopher Snook is a Senior Fellow in the Foundation Year Programme.
+Christopher Snook is a Senior Fellow in the Foundation Year Program and currently serves as the program’s Associate Director, Academic.
 He holds graduate degrees in English and Theology with a special interest in modernism, religion, and poetry.
-Research projects include memory, myth and sacrifice in the poetry of David Jones as well as an exploration of the influence of Dante’s Divine Comedy on late nineteenth and early twentieth century modernisms.
 His interest in poetry includes his own writing practice.
 Christopher’s poems have appeared in Canadian, American, and Australian journals, including the Literary Review of Canada and the Cordite Review.
-His first collection, Tantramar Vespers, is forthcoming from Frog Hollow Press.
-An Anglican priest, Christopher has served in diverse contexts including rural indigenous communities in Northern Saskatchewan, suburban Cleveland, and the urban inner-city of Halifax.
+His first collection, Tantramar Vespers, was published in 2018.
+Christopher’s passion for Elvis Presley tribute artists is, he suspects, entirely unique among Foundation Year Program faculty.

 Conference proceedings in print